FREQUENTLY ASKED QUESTIONS

 Our 30-minute consultation consists of an assessment of your eligibility for various Canadian immigration programs, a review of your case, and our personalized recommendations and suggestions.
 During your appointment, we explain the application process in detail and answer any questions you may have about your case and program of interest.
 Included in your consultation is a personalized follow-up email containing a summary of your appointment and our recommendations for next steps.

 If you decide to retain Calver Immigration Consulting Inc. Canadian Immigration Services, we will gladly deduct the consultation fee from the overall cost of our application services. *We also do not offer contingency retainers.

 How do I book a consultation?

 You can book a consultation using our online booking tool.
 Simply select the day and time that suits your schedule.
-We offer appointments in person, via telephone, and via Skype.
+We offer appointments via phone and video call.

-Is it possible to have a quick call before I book a consultation?
+Is it possible to have a quick call before my consultation?

 What documents will I need to provide?

 Depending on the program and category you choose to apply for, you will be required to supply different documents.
 We will inform you of the documents you need to submit and organize them to build your case.